acorpus/CombinedCovid/README.md

 # CombinedCovid
-This Repository contains a csv that is created by combining the COVID data provided by Johns Hopkins CSSE

-Link to original git:
+This Repository contains a csv that is created by combining the COVID data provided by Johns Hopkins CSSE Link to original data: https://github.com/CSSEGISandData/COVID-19
-https://github.com/CSSEGISandData/COVID-19

-We specifically take the data from https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series and combine the three data sets for confirmed cases, deaths, and recovered.
-We do a pivot on this data so that each date with numbers for all three series are contained in one row.
+We specifically take the data from https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series and combine the two data sets for confirmed cases and deaths.
+We do a pivot on this data so that each date with numbers for both series are contained in one row.
 This allows for easier reporting and filtering.

 # Data Dictionary
 |Column|Datatype|Description|